kiboschool/course-pm-and-design/src/assessments.md

 - A complete product requirements document
 - A prototype, built in Figma, with original UI designs for your product
-- A recorded presentation (maximum of 7 minutes) explaining the problem, user research and product development process, and final product vision
+- A recorded presentation explaining the problem, user research and product development process, and final product vision

-### Class participation (10%)
+#### Class participation (10%)
-You are expected to attend and participate in class each week.
-Classes will be a chance for you to practice what you learn in the lesson content, and to give and receive peer feedback.
+You are expected to attend and participate in live class each week.
+Classes allow you you to practice what you learn in the lesson content, and to give and receive peer feedback.

 ## How to Submit Your Assignments

-All assignments will need to be submitted in Gradescope by their stated due date.
+All assignments must be submitted in Gradescope.
 You will also need to submit a copy in the Woolf platform for your academic record.